-- To dissipate heat from the combustion chamber, this is based on the length of the insulator nose and the materials used for the center electrode and the insulator.
+- To dissipate heat from the combustion chamber, this is based on the length of the insulator nose and the materials used for the centre electrode and the insulator.

 Let’s get technical.

-As the voltage flows from the Ignition Coil, a voltage difference between the plug’s center electrode and its side electrodes develop.
+As the voltage flows from the Ignition Coil, a voltage difference between the plug’s centre electrode and its side electrodes develop.

 No current can flow as the petrol/air mixture act as an insulator in the Spark Plug’s gap.

 As the voltage gets higher it changes the structure of the gases between the electrodes.

 Once the voltage exceeds the dielectric strength of the gases, the volatile compressed petrol/air mixture can now be ignited by the rising voltage which ideally reaches highs of between 55,000 and 65,000 volts DC.